 We decided to give these dog treats a try.
 Before doing so though, I had a few questions.
 I made sure to check it out fully because I saw some strange questions online.
 Here are all the questions that people are asking about this brand of dog products.
+We are still wondering “why do dogs like milk bones so much”?
+Seriously, those treats do not smell extra delicious or look super fancy.
+Eh, maybe it’s their own secret recipe that makes the brand so successful.

 Milk-Bone Quick Facts